-1. I have reviewed this Amendment No. 1 to the Quarterly Report on Form 10-Q/A of PharmaCyte Biotech, Inc. ("Report") and its subsidiaries for the period ended July 31, 2015;
+1. I have reviewed this Annual Report on Form 10-Q of PharmaCyte Biotech, Inc. ("Report") and its subsidiaries for the period ended July 31, 2015;

 2. Based on my knowledge, this Report does not contain any untrue statement of a material fact or omit to state a material fact necessary to make the statements made, in light of the circumstances under which such statements were made, not misleading with respect to the period covered by this Report;